fabacab/fetlife-video-sharer/README.markdown

 # FetLife Video Sharer

 The FetLife Video Sharer user script makes it easy to share FetLife Videos with anyone on the Internet.
-Any FetLife Video can be shared with anyone else, whether they have a FetLife profile or not, all for free.
+Any FetLife Video you can view on FetLife can be shared with anyone else, whether they have a FetLife profile or not, all for free.
+Pool your resources with your buddies; have everyone chip in for ONE and ONLY one paid FetLife membership and then use this tool to share paywalled FetLife videos amongst your friends without paying.
+Shared links never expire, so save the link this tool extracts and create bookmarks you can browse back to later, without this tool.

+## How FetLife Video Sharer works

+Each video on FetLife is embedded on a webpage just like a YouTube video, with a unique Web address.
+If you know the Web address of a particular video, you can load and watch it even without being logged in to a FetLife account.
+This tool simply inspects the HTML source of the FetLife Video page and extracts the video's web address.
+Once you have the Web address of a video, you never need to log in to FetLife to view that video ever again.

+Spread the love!
+Help your friends get their perv on without paying FetLife any additional money!

 ## System requirements